SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 ### Maximum Interval Negotiation

 The Matter SDK provides a default implementation that allows an ICD to negotiate its MaxInterval.
-The goal of the algorithme is to set the MaxInterval to the IdleModeInterval.
+The goal of the algorithm is to set the MaxInterval to the IdleModeInterval.

 ```cpp
 #if CHIP_CONFIG_ENABLE_ICD_SERVER